 - Universal Credit programme of support to help households in need of advice and assistance to equip them with the information & skills to manage their finances following a claim for Universal Credit.

-The work of this project has been particularly useful in providing us with a resource to fulfil our commitment to support households affected by Universal Credit (UC) which was introduced for single non-homeowners on 16th February 2015 and due for roll out to all households later this year.
+The work of this project has been particularly useful in providing us with a resource to fulfil our commitment to support households affected by Universal Credit (UC).
 Working with our Housing Benefit team and staff at the Job Centre-Plus offices in Skipton we have developed a referral process as part of our Universal Credit Delivery Partnership Agreement to ensure a joined-up and supportive response for new UC claimants.

 The Council's Housing Services, a private rented sector landlord and local lettings agent work together to provide 5 units of one-bed accommodation to clients nominated by the Housing Options team.
-The Homelessness Review carried out in 2014/15 identified a rising demand for one-bed accommodation and action was required to secure this type of accommodation and following on-going evaluation we have decided to fund this project for a further year.
+The Homelessness Review carried out in 2014/15 identified a rising demand for one-bed accommodation and action was required to secure this type of accommodation.
 The project briefly comprises of:

 - 5 x Units of one-bed accommodation - self contained units within terraced property in Skipton